MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/lob-and-enterprise-2020-support.md

 > [!IMPORTANT]
 > Starting with BizTalk Server 2020 and newer, the TIBCO Enterprise Message Service Adapter is supported only in a 64-bit host.

+### Updates for Enterprise Adapters
+Cumulative Updates for Enterpise Adapters provides fixes and product improvements.
+These details can be found in the [KB Article](https://support.microsoft.com/en-us/help/4598360/cu-for-biztalk-server-2020-adapters-for-enterprise-applications)

 ## Next steps

 Get started with the [adapters and accelerators in BizTalk Server](../adapters-and-accelerators/adapters-and-accelerators-in-biztalk-server.md).